mr3m/kanedama/frontend/README.md

 ## The Mission

-Your mission, if you accept it, will be to create a dashboard-like user interface, where we can find:
+Your mission, should you choose to accept it, is to create a dashboard-like user interface, where we can find:

 - User's personal information
   - First & Last name